…And The 4 Reasons It Made Me A Better Copywriter and Businesswoman

 2. Use Protection – Terms and Conditions

 Be A Proper Professional: This experience showed me just how naked and vulnerable I was without proper contracts and processes.
 So I bought a Newbie Copywriter Contract Pack and went on my merry way.
 I’ve never looked back.
-Short and simple: get yourself some contracts.
+Short and simple: get yourself some contracts, and communicate like a professional at all times.

 3. The Brief, The Brief, The Brief

 And that’s exactly what I want.
 That way, we both get to have fun working on something great.
-I write copy which gives you results, you give me a testimonial (use before, during, after model, ok), and we both give brave copy virtual high-fives to each other at the end.
+I write copy which gives you results, you give me a testimonial (I have a cracker of a blog on testimonials, why copywriters need them, and how to write them here), and we both give brave copy virtual high-fives to each other at the end.

 My website is getting chockers full of brave, self-weeding copy too.
-If you love what you’ve read here, and you want some sass on your page to help your conversions and showcase your strong personality, why not Click This Pink Link and jump on over.
-Have a read, look around, and when you’re ready, Give Up Your Email address (yup clickable again just then) and I’ll get in touch with you!
+If you love what you’ve read here, and you want some sass on your page to help your conversions and showcase your strong personality, why not Click This Pink Link and jump on over to see what else I do.

 Write Drunk, Edit (and Proof Read) Sober – my tricksy tips for those who don’t do what we know we should and hire a proof reader.